-3. Check Layout For Better CTR
+3. Check Layout to Improve CTR SEO

 Before implementing or changing anything, you should first check the SERP.
 While SERPs for some keywords can be consistent across different locations, other SERPs also vary wildly based on small changes in keyword and location.

 For an accurate result, you can use an emulator to see how a SERP looks from your target location.
 By inspecting the SERP, you should be able to find out many important things that will help you to understand what may be missing from your title tags and meta description.